 Given the sea of imagery which roles in everyday, it is a much better strategy for the right content to be sent to the right people at the right time, all the time.
 If an entertainment page on an internet publication updates at 3pm every weekday, you want to be sending images to the person responsible for that page at the time they’re looking for material, not too early, and not too late.
 Sports pics normally go out immediately a game is played, but a fan blog might not update for a couple of days.
 Sending your images to that blog to meet the later deadline could make a big difference.

 Such curation of image feeds is the future.
-To find out more about how Core Celeb can help with that, click here.
+To find out more about how Picsell Media can help with that, click here.